kleinerman/dobie/docs/front_end_specs.rst

   http://172.18.0.3:5000/api/v1.0/events?zoneId=1&startDateTime=2017-08-16+20:21&endDateTime=2017-10-16+20:27&side=0&startEvt=1&evtsQtty=10

-If events corresponding to incomings and outgoings at the same time are need, the ``side`` variable should be removed from the URI.
+If events corresponding to incomings and outgoings at the same time are needed, the ``side`` variable should be removed from the URI.

 **Method:** GET